GP Negligence or Misdiagnosis?

 If you have suffered any injury as a result of an error by your GP, then you may have a claim for doctor negligence and our specialist team of Solicitors will be able to assist you with a claim.
 You can contact us by filling in our contact form.
 Alternatively, you can ring us on 01244 354688.
 It is important to contact us as soon as possible, as there is a limited period of time in which you can claim compensation.

 GP Negligence Case Studies

-We help lots of clients every year just like you claim the compensation they deserve.
-Below are two case studies.
+We help lots of clients every year claim the compensation they deserve.
+Below are three case studies.
 These demonstrate how we have helped clients claim compensation for injuries or suffering caused by GP negligence in the past.
 Please be aware that the compensation amounts depend on the client’s individual situation and experiences.
 To see how much your claim could be worth please contact us directly.

 Case Study 1: £17,500 in Compensation

 - Our client brought a claim against his GP for failing to correctly diagnose an injury to his bicep, causing avoidable pain and suffering.

 - Our client presented to his GP with considerable pain and bruising to his right arm after hearing something ‘snap’ when lifting a heavy object.

 - The GP failed to carry out a full examination of our client’s right arm and subsequently diagnosed him with a partial tear of his right bicep.

 - Approximately 5 weeks later, our client returned to his GP practice.
 He saw a different GP and was diagnosed with a full bicep tendon rupture.